Securing A Compromised M365 Account

 1. Entra ID → Users → Devices — remove any device the user doesn't recognise

-2. Exchange Admin Centre → Recipients → Mailboxes → select user → Mobile Devices — remove unknown ActiveSync devices
+2. Exchange Admin Center → Recipients → Mailboxes → select user → Mobile Devices — remove unknown ActiveSync devices

-3. If your organisation doesn't use IMAP/POP/SMTP, disable them via authentication policies
+3. If your organization doesn't use IMAP/POP/SMTP, disable them via authentication policies

 Legacy protocols bypass MFA entirely and are a common entry point — disable them unless there's a documented reason to keep them.